 22 Mar The characterful cabins of Patagonia’s Carretera Austral

 The grown-up version of the den, wild version of the house, human version of the nest – who else loves a characterful cabin?
-Below are some snapshots of the handcrafted homes seen on our cycle down Patagonia’s remote westernmost road, the Carretera Austral.
+Below are some snapshots of the handcrafted homes seen on our cycle down Patagonia’s westernmost road, the Carretera Austral.

 All the houses along the Carretera Austral – from solitary ones on mountainsides through to colourful villages – reveal as much personality as the people themselves, especially as the fronts are often decorated with life’s necessities like tools, jackets and umbrellas.
 Most cabins are made from brightly-painted wood and tin; some are clad in shingles – essentially overlapping wooden petals.

 One day, I cycled past a particularly ramshackle cabin with a tinker’s yard of junk strewn around it in long grass, a skull and crossbones flag flying from the gate and a rusty old truck parked up.
 Next door I smiled to see the opposite: a blue cabin, the picture of neatness, with a lawn neatly mowed, a shiny truck outside and a Chilean flag proudly aloft.
 I wondered if the two were friendly neighbours.